 Start with peeled, cored, and sliced apples.
 I will admit that my hand crank peeler/corer/slicer is one of the very few unitaskers that I allow in my kitchen, but it is so worth it when you want to make apple pie.
 Otherwise, I guess you get a good arm workout!

 I recommend semi-tart varieties of apples.
-I used Honeycrisp and Cortlandt for this pie and it turned out beautifully – sweet enough without being too one dimensional.
+I used Honeycrisp, Cortlandt, and Granny Smith for this pie and it turned out beautifully – sweet enough without being too one dimensional.
 If you want more information on how to choose apples for pie, check out my friend Kristen’s in-depth tutorial.

-You’ll toss the prepared apples with coconut sugar (another paleo-friendly swap), fresh lemon juice (which brings out the sweetness), tapioca starch (which absorbs excess moisture in the filling), a ton of cinnamon, and… drumroll… a secret ingredient!
+You’ll toss the prepared apples in a large bowl with coconut sugar (another paleo-friendly swap), fresh lemon juice (which brings out the sweetness), tapioca starch (which absorbs excess moisture in the filling), a ton of cinnamon, and… drumroll… a secret ingredient!

 My secret ingredient for maximum apple flavor